derekmueller/irlib/doc/doc_installation.rst

 dependencies for irlib.
 For more on the dependencies themselves, see below.

 1. Install Anaconda or Miniconda Python 3 64-bit
 2. Open the *Anaconda Prompt* **as an administrator** or with **write permissions** to the conda directory and create an environment specifically to use irlib (Run one of these options):

-	Use the environment file in the repository (spyder-kernels=1.9 here will also go OUT OF DATE as the Spyder package evolves):
+	Use the environment file in the repository:

 		``conda create -n environment.yml``